Peter Perring Thoms

 Peter Perring Thoms (1791 – December 1855) was an English printer and Chinese language translator based in Canton (Guangzhou) and Macau, China.

 Biography

-Thomas was born in Exeter, Devon, around 1791.
+Thoms was born in Exeter, Devon, around 1791.

 Morrison's Chinese Dictionary

 Thoms arrived in Macau on 2 September 1814.
 He brought with him a European press, movable type, blanks and other printing requisites from London at the East India Company's expense to assist in the printing of Robert Morrison's A Dictionary of the Chinese Language, which contained the largest number of Chinese characters printed to date alongside extensive English text.

 For the task, Thoms employed Chinese assistants to cut partial Chinese fonts using tin alloy.
 Volume I of the dictionary went to print in 1815, 1822 and 1823 followed by Volumes II and III in 1820 and 1822 respectively.
 According to Morrison writing in the preface to Volume I of the dictionary, Thoms had to work largely alone, serving as compositor, pressman, reader and corrector, "aided only by Natives who understood not the English language."

 Thom's received a salary of 1,250 dollars (£300) per annum from the East India Company.
 Over time, the fonts he created for Morrison's dictionary grew in numbers and variety and were used to print over twenty dictionaries and other works designed as Chinese learning aids until they were destroyed by fire in 1856.